 - Never accept friend requests or "follows" (or respond to emails sent via social networking sites) from people you don't know personally.

-Call the auto accident lawyers at Aaron Sachs and Associates if you need assistance with a personal injury claim.
+Call the auto accident lawyers at Aaron Sachs & Associates, P.C. if you need assistance with a personal injury claim.
 We never represent defendants or insurance companies, and we're passionate about making sure victims of auto accidents have their interests fairly represented.
 Call us today and schedule a free initial consultation.Attorney meetings by appointment only